 - Fix the source system to correct data issues.
 This may sound like the first method, but in reality it functions differently.
 The source system that collects data can be set up to automatically cleanse data before it enters the database.
 It’s preferable to set up your source system, whether that’s a website or some other source, to automatically normalize issues with data.
 This isn’t entirely a “set-it and forget-it” situation, but it comes close.

 - Accept bad source data and fix issues during the ETL phase.
 Before customer data can be analyzed, it’s frequently put through an extract, transform, and load (ETL) process.
 If you’re able to fix data in this stage, before it enters the database, you can solve a number of data quality issues.

 - Apply precision identity/entity resolution.
 This is likely the most difficult method of fixing data quality issues, but simultaneously the most powerful.
 One of the most significant issues with many customer databases is that they have multiple records for the same customer/household, and no way to tell that these pieces of information are interrelated.
 Applying precision identity/entity resolution can identify a customer/household in all its variations, which allows for more targeted and efficient marketing because you’re not sending the same offer to multiple people in a household and not duplicating offers to the same customer.

 The business world has become increasingly data-driven over the past decade, and this trend is unlikely to abate any time soon.
-Because of this, you have to ensure a high level of data quality.
+Because of this, you have to ensure a high level of data quality and adopt the right data quality tools.
 Otherwise you risk sending the wrong message to the wrong people, and missing an opportunity to drive powerful customer experiences.